 The handbook should be used in conjunction with the Winona State University Catalog and Academic Calendar.

 Winona State University reserves the right to change information, requirements, and regulations published in the handbook.
 It is not to be regarded as a contract.
+Students will be notified by email regarding policy changes.

 Table of Contents